 Historically, the lifetime of rubidium frequency standards has been dominated by rubidium depletion in the discharge lamp.
 To avoid excess flicker noise, manufacturers would load less than 100 µg of rubidium into spherical discharge lamps.
 The PRS10 uses a lamp with a side arm loaded with 1 mg of rubidium.
 This design eliminates rubidium depletion as a failure mechanism, and provides better temperature control without excess flicker noise.

 Frequency offsets and long-term aging of the PRS10 can be eliminated by phase-locking to a source with better long-term stability, such as the 1 pps from a GPS timing receiver.
-As shown in the Allan variance plot, the short-term stability of GPS is poor (about 5,000 × 10-12) compared to the stability of the PRS10 (about 5 × 10-12).
-However, over several hours, GPS is more stable, and so the stability can be improved by phase-locking the PRS10 to GPS with a long time constant.
+As shown in the Allan variance plot, the short-term stability of GPS is poor (about

 The PRS10 can time-tag or phase-lock to a 1 pps input, and provides a slewable 1 pps output.
-The input can be time-tagged with 1 ns resolution, and the result may be read back via the RS-232 interface.
-When tracking an external input, the time constant can be set from 5 minutes to 18 hours.
-The 1 pps output may be moved with 1 ns resolution over the range of 0 to 999,999,999 ns via the RS-232 interface.
+The input can be time-tagged with 1 ns resolution, and the result may be read back via the

 When an external 1 pps signal is applied, the PRS10 will verify the integrity of that input and will then align its 1 pps output with the external input.
-The processor will continue to track the1 pps output to the 1 pps input by controlling the frequency of the rubidium transition with a small magnetic field adjustment inside the resonance cell.
+The processor will continue to track the 1 pps output to the 1 pps input by controlling the frequency of the rubidium transition with a small magnetic field adjustment inside the resonance cell.

 Standard Interface Connector

-The interface connector and device form-factor are compatible with Efratoms Model FRS rubidium frequency standard.
+The interface connector and device form-factor are compatible with Efratom's Model FRS rubidium frequency standard.
 In its default configuration, the PRS10 uses pins #4 and #7 for the RS-232 interface to provide a complete set of systems diagnostics and control.
 Internal hardware jumpers allow these pins to be configured as analog outputs to monitor the lamp intensity and varactor voltage for complete compatibility with the FRS.